docsforadobe/after-effects-expression-reference/docs/global.rst

 This expression allows you to set the frame rate for a property to be lower than the frame rate of the composition.

-The value passed in is _the number of times per second_ the expression should evaluate.
+The ``updatesPerSecond`` value passed in is *the number of times per second* the expression should evaluate.

 **Parameters**

 ====================  ======
 ``updatesPerSecond``  Number
 ====================  ======

-The ``updatesPerSecond`` value becomes the rate at which the rest of the expression operates.

 **Type**